Amir-Hofo/Pneumonia_Classifier_Using_Chest_XRay/README.md

 # Pneumonia Classifier Using Chest XRay
 In this notebook, we perform a binary classification on chest X-ray images to determine whether a person has healthy lungs or is diagnosed with pneumonia.
 The dataset used is the "Chest X-ray Images (Pneumonia)" dataset from Kaggle.
-For this project, we have combined both viral and bacterial pneumonia into a single class.
+We combined both viral and bacterial pneumonia into a single class.
-For this task, we utilized a custom deep convolutional neural network (CNN) model and achieved an accuracy of 95% on the test set.
+For this classification, we used a custom deep convolutional neural network (CNN) model and achieved an accuracy of 95% on the test set.

 # Libraries and Dependencies
 This project requires the following libraries to run.
 You can install them using the following commands.